Online Safety Mark Award

 Caterham High School receives award for Online Safety

-To apply for the 360 degree safe Online Safety Mark, schools have to reach a series of benchmark levels when they complete the online self review.
-The evidence is then verified by a visit from experienced Assessors.
+To apply for the 360 degree safe Online Safety Mark, schools have to reach a series of benchmark levels when they complete their self review.
+The evidence is then verified by experienced and accredited Assessors.

 The prime benefit of using the review and applying for the Online Safety Mark is that it does not focus on the individual aspects of online safety such as technological solutions, but instead it integrates online safety into school policy and the curriculum, challenging teachers and leaders in the school to think about their provision and its continual evolution.